Sailor tattoos: 19th century

 Sailor tattoo motifs had already solidified by the early 19th century, with anchors, ships, and other nautical symbols being the most common images tattooed on American seafarers, followed by patriotic symbols such as flags, eagles, and stars; symbols of love; and religious symbols.

 It was common for sailors to bring toolboxes of needles and inks aboard ships to tattoo each other at sea.
 Herman Melville, who served in the United States Navy in 1843-4, recounts:

 A letter from a sailor serving aboard the USS Monitor during the American Civil War describes his "old salt" shipmates as significantly tattooed:

 Personnel records from the USS Adams from 1884 to 1889 show that 17.5% of its crew had tattoos.
 Rates of tattooing varied between the occupational groups aboard the ship, with 28.9% of men who actually sailed the ship having tattoos, compared with only 4% of men who provided specialized services, such as apothecaries and carpenters.

 While French and Italian criminologists linked tattoos to criminality, tattooing was "sufficiently normalized that it attracted virtually no official or scholarly attention" among British criminologists.
 By the late 19th century, tattoos were common among officers as well as enlisted men in the Royal Navy, whereas tattoos among French and Italian officers were less common.
-American naval officers were also tattooed, usually while serving in the western Pacific.
+American naval officers were also tattooed, usually while serving in the Western Pacific.

-Tattooed sailors were a "minor trope" of Victorian literature; in A Study in Scarlet (1887), Sherlock Holmes is able to identify a retired Marine on the basis of an anchor tattoo that "smack[s] of the sea."

 In the late 19th century, tattooing among sailors began to shift from a pastime on ships to professional shops in port cities.
 In the early 1870s, Martin Hildebrandt, who had learned tattooing from a fellow sailor in the US Navy, opened one of the first tattoo parlors in the United States.
 The development of electric tattoo machines in the 1890s enabled faster and more precise tattooing.
-To fulfill increased demand for tattoos, artists began to buy and sell sets of pre-drawn designs (flash), especially simple designs with black outlines and limited colors to enable quick work.
+To fulfill increased demand for tattoos, artists began to buy and sell sets of pre-drawn designs (flash), especially simple designs with black outlines and limited colors, to enable quick work.